 Injecting a formal objection process into Rule 30(b)(6) is problematic for a number of reasons.
 As we have already indicated, the 30(b)(6) deposition is often the first deposition taken in the case.
 Encouraging formal objections would create more motion practice at the start of the discovery process, causing long delays that will prevent any productive discovery from being conducted.
 Further, the additional suggestion of requiring the objecting party to specify what information they will provide despite their objection (similar to Rule 34) would do little to resolve this issue.
 Indeed, this would require that a party sit for multiple depositions-one on the topics they have agreed to, and a second after the court rules on an inevitable motion to compel regarding the topics to which they object.
+This change would greatly increase motion practice, as it will be very easy and inexpensive for corporate defendants to object to Rule 30(b)(6) notices.
+If this provision were enacted, it is highly probable that a majority of noticed Rule 30(b)(6) depositions would face objection.
+It would increase the workload of already overburdened district court judges, clerks, and staff.

-These types of inefficiencies can be avoided by leaving the rule as it stands, and allowing the organization to move for a protective order if the proposed notice truly is objectionable.
+These types of inefficiencies can be avoided by leaving the rule as it stands, and allowing the organization to move for a protective order if the proposed notice is truly objectionable.
 There has been no showing that the few motions for protective orders that may have been filed have been incorrectly decided, and there is no reason to assume that motions for protective orders are not an adequate remedy for a truly abusive notice.
+Further, the current rule treats corporate litigants like individual litigants.
+Just as individual deponents must appear for a noticed deposition unless they seek a protective order, the rule should require a corporate deponent to file a motion for protective order to avoid providing testimony.